rpbouman/huey/README.md

 If a secret is selected in the secrets list, the toolbar will show one of these buttons, depending on its activation status:
 - Deactivated button <img width="32" height="32" alt="image" src="https://github.com/user-attachments/assets/54af7f3b-15a1-48aa-b7c7-a73bc76212d3" />, indicating the secret is currently not active.
 - Activated button <img width="32" height="32" alt="image" src="https://github.com/user-attachments/assets/9b3a747b-bdb1-4dd2-998b-88e3acaef6f1" />
 , indicating the secret is currently active.
--
+In addition, active secrets are marked up bold in the list.
+Hovering over the Activate/Deactive button reveals an action to change the state:
+- if the secret is in the active state, clicking the corresponding toolbar button deactivas it
+- if the secret is in the inactive state, clicking the corresponding toolbar button activates it

 ## Integrating and/or Embedding Huey